-The right to live free from violence is a basic human right.
-Yet, gender-based violence—be it state-sanctioned violence (such as laws and policies that repress or harm women and girls), threats from fundamentalist forces, or intimate partner violence—persists in every country of the world and affects women, girls, and trans people of all ages and backgrounds.
+Freedom from violence is a basic human right.
+Yet, gender-based violence—be it state-sanctioned violence (such as laws and policies that repress or harm women and girls), physical violence or threats, female genital mutilation, or cyber-harassment—persists in every country of the world and affects women, girls, and LGBTQIA+ people of all ages and backgrounds.

 Women and women's organizations face great risks for their work to defend rights, speak truth to power, and challenge systemic inequities and oppressive norms, traditional notions of family and gender roles, etc. Despite some progress, the numbers remain startling and the stories painful: 736 million women worldwide—almost one in three—have been subjected to physical and/or sexual intimate partner violence, these laws are often not enforced (UN Women).

 Global Fund for Women envisions a world free of violence against women in all its forms.
 In regions marred by conflict and political and religious turmoil, women and girls face systematic rape and kidnappings.
 Eliminating all forms of violence is at the heart of all of Global Fund for Women’s work: if a woman does not have freedom from violence, her ability to access her other human rights—to go to work, get an education, and control her own sexual health—is fundamentally endangered.